rokki74/rokki74/README.md

 Hi there!, I am Japheth a programmer

-I have been constantly learning and building scalable while succeeding and failing everyday after the same goal learning the principles and logic behind reliable and fault-tolerant backend and digital solutions.
+I have been constantly learning and building scalable while succeeding and failing everyday chasing after the same goal learning the principles and logic behind reliable and fault-tolerant backend and digital solutions.
 I believe in understanding systems from the ground up – which is why I built a relational_database project to truly grasp database internals and associated logic and including other different projects Check my repo.

 So some of the stuff i encounter and build around are:
 - Microservices architectures with Spring Boot and Golang(GIN).